 So many questions, not nearly enough answers.
 However, slowly but surely, they came to me.
 The first one being, my thoughts and feelings not translating to my actions.
 These guys clearly didn’t see my virginity as big deal probably because I didn’t treat it as such.
-I wasn’t expecting 50 shades of shades (or maybe I was) but i deserved better.
+I wasn’t expecting 50 shades of grey (or maybe I was) but I deserved better.
 I owed myself better, I just didn’t act accordingly.

 Now I know not everyone wants to make a big deal about their first time but there are certain facts that need to be taken into consideration in order to not hurt yourself both physically and emotionally.